 Kula region is located to the western termination of roughly east-west elongated northern ophiolitic belt of Türkiye (Fig. 1) and thanks to this geological setting, it includes many different geological assets, such as some notable hot springs and distinctive remnants of the Tethyan oceanic lithosphere.
 The basement rocks in the Kula region are made of Pre-Mesozoic metamorphic rocks.
-These are overthrust by Vezirler Mélange that consists of various lithologies such as serpentinized peridotites, radiolarites, cherty limestones, and mudstones of Late Cretaceous age (cf. Ercan, 1982).
-The ophiolitic series are unconformably overlain by Pliocene fluvial deposits accompanied by calc-alkaline volcanic extrusives and lacustrine deposits (cf. Ercan, 1982).
-Quaternary basaltic volcanics and alluvium overlay all these lithologies.
-Tokçaer et al. (2005) indicate that the oldest episode of this volcanism consists of plateau basalts which include multiple main lava flows.
+These are overthrust by Mesozoic (Upper Cretaceous) Vezirler Mélange that consists of various lithologies such as serpentinized peridotites, radiolarites, cherty limestones, and mudstones (cf. Ercan, 1982).
+The ophiolitic series are unconformably overlain by Pliocene fluvial deposits accompanied by calcalkaline volcanic extrusives and lacustrine deposits (cf. Ercan, 1982).
+Quaternary basaltic volcanites and alluvium overlay all of these lithologies.
+Tokcaer et al. (2005) indicates that the oldest episode of this volcanism is plateau basalts which include multiple main lava flows.
 The younger lava outflows have settled on the lower levels of the topography due to a topographic inversion resulting from the regional uplift after the initial volcanic episode (Hamilton and Strickland, 1841; Richardson-Bunbury, 1996; Tokçaer et al., 2005; Grützner et al., 2013).
 The second plateau basalts are formed by the lava flows that are produced by the youngest craters (cf. Tokçaer, 2000; Tokçaer et al., 2005).

-Among the described lithologies, some of the Vezirler Mélange outcrops in Kula region host some significant examples of hydrothermally induced silica-carbonate alteration described as listvenites (a.k.a. listwaenites).
+Among these lithologies described, some of the Vezirler Mélange outcrops in Kula region host some significant examples of hydrothermally induced silica-carbonate alteration described as listvenites (a.k.a. listwaenites).
 A general description of the silica-carbonate alteration products within the serpentinized peridotite outcrops of Vezirler Mélange were reported earlier by Ercan (1982).
-In that study, the protoliths of the serpentinites occurring in the mélange are interpreted as harzburgites, lherzolites and dunites; and the serpentinites are repoted to host small magnesite and asbestos occurrences, possibly due to the introduction of $CO_2$ -bearing water along their cracks and fissures.
-Ercan (1982) also described a reddish, yellowish and brown coloured, silicified, carbonatized and limonitized crust overlying the ultramafic rocks, which was named "listvenite".
+In that study, the protoliths of the serpentinized ultramafic rocks (serpentinites) in the mélange are interpreted to be harzburgite, dunite or lherzolite; and serpentinites are noted to host small magnesite and asbestos occurrences, possibly due to the introduction of CO2-bearing water along their cracks and fissures.
+Ercan (1982) has also described a reddish, yellowish and brown coloured, silicified, carbonatized and limonitized crust overlying these ultramafic rocks and addressed this occurrence as "listvenite".